Pulpotomy (Partial Pulp Therapy) for Children in Ottawa

 Pulpotomy vs. Pulpectomy

-These similar-sounding procedures differ in scope:
+These similar-sounding procedures differ in scope and application:

 Pulpotomy (Partial Pulp Removal)